ertheis/iBeacon-Basics/README.md

     brain.setup(self.serverStatus)
 }
 ```
 In the viedDidLoad() method, we define the beacon region using the previously defined UUID and the major/minor numbers you chose in the brain section above.
-The update interface call will update our UILabels to reflect the region we defined.
+The updateInterface() call will update our UILabels to reflect the region we defined.
 If your brain has a setup method, call it here.

 ```swift
 func updateInterface(){